Local hospitals contending with severe economic shortfalls from COVID-19

-READING, Pennsylvania (WPVI) -- A recent report details how COVID-19-related financial losses for hospitals across Pennsylvania will expectedly top $10 billion.
+READING, Pennsylvania (WPVI) -- A recent report projects COVID-19-related financial losses for hospitals across Pennsylvania will top $10 billion.

-Andy Carter, President and CEO of the Hospital and Health system Association of Pennsylvania, says that might only be the beginning.
+Andy Carter, President and CEO of the Hospital and Healthsystem Association of Pennsylvania who commissioned the report, said that might only be the beginning.

-The Action News data journalism team found that Tower Health actually received the 9th most federal stimulus money for hospitals in the state, nearly 85 million dollars.
+The Action News data journalism team found that Tower Health actually received the 9th most federal stimulus money for hospitals in the state, nearly $85 million.

-James Brexler, President and CEO of the relatively smaller Doylestown Health, says he is not announcing any lay-offs yet, but so far, he has only received $6.5 million worth of CARES Act funding.
+James Brexler, President and CEO of the relatively smaller Doylestown Health, said he is not announcing any layoffs yet, but so far, he has only received $6.5 million worth of CARES Act funding.

-Carter has this message for the recently uninsured, "Hopefully they are turning to their exchanges to get healthcare through them, but that takes time, and it's a source of future stress on the healthcare delivery system."
+For the recently uninsured, Carter said, "Hopefully they are turning to their exchanges to get healthcare through them, but that takes time, and it's a source of future stress on the healthcare delivery system."

 Local hospitals contending with severe economic shortfalls from COVID-19